 · €70 for 4-years subscription.

-The on-line permanent certificate has the same legal effectiveness as the one in paper form.
+The on-line permanent comercial registry certificate has the same legal value as a certificate in paper form.

 Licensing and installation procedures were also simplified.
-The “Zero Licensing” program (Licenciamento Zero) has created (through Decree-law no. 48/2011, of April 1st) a simplified regime for the installation, modification and closure of shops catering and beverages, trade in goods, services and storage (for restaurants, bakeries, patisseries, greengrocers, fishmongers, drugstores, barbers, beauty parlours, among others).
+The “Zero Licensing” program (Licenciamento Zero) has created (through Decree-Law no. 48/2011, of April 1st) a simplified regime for the installation, modification and closure of commercial establishments of food and beverages, stores, trade in goods, services and storage.

-Together with the SIR revision, Decree-law no. 75/2015, of May 11th, approves the “Sole Environmental Licensing” (LUA, Licenciamento Único Industrial), i.e., an instrument allowing the consolidation, in one sole title, of several licensing and prior control proceedings of an environmental nature.
+Together with the SIR revision, Decree-Law no. 75/2015, of May 11th, approves the “Sole Environmental Licensing” (LUA - Licenciamento Único Ambiental), i.e., an instrument allowing the consolidation, in one sole title, of several licensing and prior control proceedings of an environmental nature.

 Several other measures were undertaken regarding business management and expansion.
-Most public services are now delivered on-line through technological innovation and enhancing cross-departmental based new different services.
-It saves time and money.
-For instance, Social Security website has launched the “Direct Social Security” portal (Segurança Social Direta), that allows the on-line submission of declarations and the obtaining of documents and contribution information, and which is already the one of preferred platform in the Authorities-Business relation.
+Most public services have now adopted on-line services through technological innovation and enhancing cross-departmental exchange of information, which it time and cost saving.
+For instance, the “Direct Social Security” portal (Segurança Social Direta), that allows the on-line submission of declarations and the obtaining of documents and contribution information, is already one of preferred platforms in the relationship between companies and the Public Administration.

 · Notify changes to your business